krylosov-aa/context-async-sqlalchemy/docs_sources/docs/problem.md

-# The problem that the library solves
+# The Problem It Solves

-Sqlalchemy has an engine that is responsible for the connection pool.
+SQLAlchemy uses an engine that manages the connection pool.
-The engine must be alive all the time the application is running in order to quickly issue ready connections to the application when it needs it.
+The engine must remain active for as long as the application is running, so it can quickly provide ready-to-use connections whenever the application needs them.

-We use sessions in the application.
+In the application, we work with sessions.
-The session receives one connection from the pool.
-The session should live a short time, at most for the processing time of one request, and often even less.
+A session obtains a single connection from the pool and should have a short lifespan - usually lasting only for the duration of a single request, or even less.

 ![Engine_and_session.png](img/engine_session_schema.png)

-Let's see what existing solutions are available to manage engine and session:
+Let's see what existing solutions are available to manage sessions:

 ### Manual solution

-This is how the code is duplicated and that two connections and two transactions are used.
-And often in this case, one connection and one transaction were needed:
+This is how the code ends up being duplicated, and two connections and two transactions are used - even though in many cases only one connection and one transaction are actually needed.

 ```python
 @app.post("/users/")